deniszh/consul-backup/README.md

   -t, --token=TOKEN                  An ACL Token with proper permissions in Consul [default: ].
   -a, --aclbackup                    Backup ACLs, does nothing in restore mode.
 ACL restore not available at this time.
   -b, --aclbackupfile=ACLBACKUPFILE  ACL Backup Filename [default: acl.bkp].
+  -x, --exclude=[PATTERN]            Repeatable option for patterns to exclude from the backup.
   -r, --restore                      Activate restore mode